-Yohan hooks his fingers over the adversary's wrist, pulls down hard and pins the weapon hand against his chest.
-Then he reaches back to attack the groin.
+Yohan hooks his fingers over his adversary's wrist, pulls down hard and pins the weapon hand against his chest, then reaches back to attack the groin.

 Yohan grabs the testicles to weaken the attacker and prepares to elbow strike the assailant's jaw.